qkcire/postig/README.md

 ![postig logo](./docs/images/title.png?raw=true "Postig")

-Your one-stop shop for printing 4x6 domestic shipping labels.
+Postig is your one-stop shop for printing 4x6 domestic shipping labels.
+It utilizes Stamps.com's API to generate the label and print from any standard thermal printer.